Yukultji Napangati: Global Presence

-Her paintings are shown in several public collections in Australia.
-Her work has been shown in over 80 exhibitions in Australia and overseas.
 She was a finalist in the National Aboriginal and Torres Strait Islander Art Awards (NATSIAA awards), in 2006, 2009, 2010 and 2011.

 In 2012, Napangati won the Alice Prize, an award for Australian artists in Alice Springs.

 In 2018, she won the Wynne Prize for landscape painting.

 In 2018 Napangati's work was included in the exhibition Marking the Infinite: Contemporary Women Artists from Aboriginal Australia at The Phillips Collection.

 In 2019, US rapper Jay-Z bought one of Napangati's artworks, which was featured on an Instagram post by his wife Beyoncé in July 2021, attracting 3.5 million likes within a week.